 The Pivotal App Suite is based on leading standalone open source application middleware and runs independently of Pivotal Cloud Foundry.
 The Pivotal App Suite compliments Pivotal Cloud Foundry as an architectural stepping stone, as the key technologies in the Pivotal App Suite are now fully incorporated into Pivotal Cloud Foundry.
 Applications that run on the Pivotal App Suite today are well-suited to migrate to Pivotal Cloud Foundry.

-- Pivotal tc Server - with Spring Insight and Gemfire Session and Hibernate caching
+- Pivotal tc Server - with GemFire Session and Hibernate caching

 - Pivotal RabbitMQ - includes JMS client

 24 x 7 Production Support for Open Source

 - Spring IO (includes all frameworks and runtimes on Spring.io such as Spring Boot, Spring XD, Spring Batch, Spring Integration, Spring Security, Spring Tool Suite, etc.)